mit-ll-responsible-ai/hydra-zen/docs/source/experimental.rst

     $  python my_app.py bar=mom
     hello mom

-hydra-zen provides functionality to execute Hydra for single or multirun mode in an interactive environment such as the Jupyter Notebook by providing two experimental functions, ``hydra_run`` and ``hydra_multirun``, that mimic the behavior of Hydra's CLI.
+hydra-zen provides functionality to execute Hydra for both single or multirun mode in an interactive environment such as the Jupyter Notebook by providing two experimental functions, ``hydra_run`` and ``hydra_multirun``, that mimic the behavior of Hydra's CLI.
 Using ``hydra-run`` we can run our application in an interactive environment::